Severe Weather Preparedness Week in North Carolina 2019: Friday’s Topic, Flash Flood Safety

 Each year in the United States, more than 400 people are struck by lightning.

 When your area is under a tornado warning, or if you see a tornado approaching, you should seek shelter immediately!
-Most injuries associated with high winds are from flying debris, so remember to protect your head.

 One of the keys to staying safe during the severe weather season is making sure that you have a way to receive lifesaving severe weather watches and warnings.